 My first day at the “Registan LC” in Tashkent felt like stepping onto a tight rope.
 I had agreed to teach a mixed-age math class (6 to 14) armed only with colorful worksheets, a handful of markers.
 Among curious faces, she sat at the back with an empty notebook and tired eyes.
 Her name was Nilufar, 12 years old, and according to rumors she once loved math her brother coached her until a family crisis pulled her out of her lovely learnig center where were her friends to my group I was teaching.
 She was so smart and understood better than my other students, but she lost interest to math because of depression and loneliness and her performance went down.
 In week 1, I skipped the formulas and handed out a treasure map.
 Each coordinate solved correctly led students to hidden "gold" stickers taped under desks.
 The room lit up with laughter, and for the first time, Nilufar looked up with a little interest.
 Week 2: I gave to every student "Math mystery" (interresting math questions wrapped in papers) like balancing water for a village, who wins races falcons against the wind etc. Nilufar stopped at a quadratic puzzle.
 I approached her and said: "Imagine your brother cheering."
 She wrote the answer firstly amoung groupmates and the class erupted in applause.
 There were days when Nilufar seemed isolated.
 She sat at the last desk, rarely looked up, and her math notebook remained almost empty.
 I felt that it wasn't a lack of ability, but something else.
 Several times I saw her standing at the window and looking sadly outside.
 One day, when everyone had already left, I approached to her and asked "Gulnara, do you have a minute?"
 She nodded.
 We sat down at the desk.
 I began, - I noticed that you're having a hard time in math class,but it seems to me that you're not just worried about numbers. - I miss my old school, - she said softly. - Everything worked out for me there.
 And now... everything is different.
 And math, too. - I understand.
 Changing schools is always difficult.
 It's like starting a new game with different rules, right?
 But math, you know, it's the same everywhere.
 It's like a universal language.
 We began to sort out the equations, which, according to her, were explained differently at the old learning center.
 I didn't just give her answers, I tried to show that the principles remain the same, but the approach can change.
 Every time she understood a new "version" or found the familiar, a very sincere relief appeared on her face.
 The midterm test was approaching (it was done my learning center to check the performances of student and top students were granted with a one-month free lessons).
 On the day of the test, most of the children were talking noisily, some were nervous.
 Nilufar sat quietly, but there was no previous concern on her face.
 She wrote intently, sometimes thinking for a second, but then confidently continuing.
 It seemed like she was just doing her job step by step.
 When I checked the works, I was surprised.
 Nilufar got a perfect grade, her progress was amazing.
 She overcame her confusion and showed that she is capable of learning in new conditions.
 There was a small note pinned to her work, written by her in russian: "Teacher, thank you for supporting and believing me".
 That evening, coming back to home, I realized that teaching is not just about academic knowledge.
 It's about helping children adapt, find their strengths in a changing world, and trust that they can handle any new "rules".
 By the end of the 2024, Nilufar was promoted to a higher group and had already started helping the new students who came to our group.
 She did it quietly, with special patience, explaining to them how "everything works here".
 Everytime when she sees me she hugs me and says "You are the best teacher I have seen!"

-: The Bureau of Indian Standards (BIS) today announced the appointment of Mr. Shreekant Patil as a dedicated Resource Person (Rp) and Trainer, reinforcing its strategic initiatives to embed quality and standardization across various sectors of the Indian economy.
+: The Bureau of Indian Standards (BIS) today announced the appointment of Mr. Shreekant Patil as a dedicated Resource Person (Rp), Trainer & Principal Sectional Committee Member for standardisation, reinforcing its strategic initiatives to embed quality and standardization across various sectors of the Indian economy.
 This appointment is a significant step in BIS's ongoing efforts to enhance awareness, build capacity, and ensure the widespread adoption of Indian Standards through comprehensive training, mentorship, and direct stakeholder engagement.
 With over 30 years of extensive diverse experience and being a Founder at PARENTNashik, Chartered Engineer, Valuer, Sr Consultant at NPC India, Subject Matter Expert, Advisor, Trainer and leading Startup India Mentor Shreekant Patil brings to BIS a rich history of contributing to nation-building through diverse government of India initiatives, particularly in education and entrepreneurship.
 A strong advocate for fostering innovation, he has been instrumental in collaborating with over 50 colleges and skill-Centers across Maharashtra to establish incubation centers, students clubs, Faculty Development Programs (FDPs), innovation councils, and entrepreneurship development cells, aligning with the National Education Policy (NEP) 2020.
 As a seasoned mentor with various government platforms including MAARG, BHASKAR, and Startup India, he has tirelessly supported startups and MSMEs, including empowering women and SC/ST entrepreneurs to access schemes like Stand-Up India.
 His proven dedication to building a skilled workforce and a robust entrepreneurial ecosystem aligns perfectly with the Make in India, Viksit Bharat & Atmanirbhar Bharat mission, and his new role at BIS will further amplify these efforts by instilling a culture of quality from foundational levels in academia to large-scale industry adoption.
 The Bureau of Indian Standards (BIS) today announced the appointment of Mr. Shreekant Patil as a dedicated Resource Person and Trainer, reinforcing its strategic initiatives to embed quality and standardization across various sectors of the Indian economy.
 This appointment is a significant step in BIS's ongoing efforts to enhance awareness, build capacity, and ensure the widespread adoption of Indian Standards through comprehensive training, mentorship, and direct stakeholder engagement.
 MSME Help: BIS ISI Certifications, Compliances In his new capacity, CE Shreekant Patil will be at the forefront of several crucial endeavors, serving as a vital link in the BIS mission: Training and Mentorship for Government Officials: CE Shreekant Patil will lead efforts to train government officials on the nuances of Indian Standards, the critical role of the BIS Care App in consumer protection, and the strategic importance of quality benchmarks for economic growth.
 This includes enhancing awareness through key initiatives like “Quality Connect.”
 Capacity Building for Industry and Public: CE Shreekant Patil will design and deliver training programs for a broad spectrum of industry stakeholders and the general public, focusing on the practical application of quality assurance and standardization principles.
 He will develop specific training modules to cater to diverse learning needs.
 Empowering Micro, Small & Medium Enterprises (MSMEs): Central to his role is the direct support to MSMEs.
 Shreekant Patil will assist these vital businesses in navigating compliance procedures, ensuring easy access to quality standards, and facilitating their utilization of resources such as testing facilities and reduced marking fees, thereby strengthening the “Make in India” initiative.
 Promoting Certified Products and Consumer Rights: Shreekant Patil will actively champion the use of BIS-certified products (e.g., ISI Mark, Hallmark) and engage with communities to promote consumer rights, empowering individuals to make informed purchasing decisions based on quality standards.
 Strategic Industry Collaboration: He will foster strong collaborations with industry stakeholders, offering expert guidance on standardization, conformity assessment, and quality assurance best practices.
 His contributions may also extend to representing India's interests in international standardization forums.
 “I am excited to take on this challenging yet immensely rewarding role at BIS,” stated Shreekant Patil.
 “My focus will be on bridging the gap between standards and practical implementation across all levels — from cultivating quality thinking in future engineers through Standards Clubs, to empowering MSMEs with compliance knowledge, and ensuring government officials are well-equipped to champion quality.
 I look forward to contributing to India's journey towards global excellence through robust standardization and consumer empowerment.”

 NASHIK – Shreekant Patil, Startup India Mentor, Founder of PARENTNashik and MSMEHelp, Nashik, Committee chairman at NIMA, MACCIA, MH State VP at IBSEA, and Senior Consultant at NP Council - India (under the Ministry of Commerce & Industry, Govt. of India), as a chief guest, spearheaded a thought-provoking seminar today, May 19, 2025, in celebration of National Technology Day 2025.
 The event, hosted by MET's Institute of Technology - B. Tech (Institution's Innovation Council) and part of the MET Bhujbal Knowledge City, highlighted India's remarkable journey of technological advancement and self-reliance - Atmanirbhar to over 75 enthusiastic students & faculties name Dr. Ganesh Kawale, Prof. Samir Shaikh, Prof. Vishnu Kale, Innovation & Startup coordinator, Prof Amit Karwande, and event coordinator, Prof P.P.
 Badgujar etc. After felicitation by Principal Dr. R..Narkhede, keynote speaker CEngg.
 Shreekant Patil addresses students & captivated the audience by recounting the historical significance of "Operation Shakti," detailing how India achieved its nuclear capabilities in 1998.
 He further elaborated on "Operation Sindoor," illustrating India's remarkable progress towards 'Atmanirbhar Bharat' by 2025, emphasizing the nation's reliance on indigenous weaponry, cutting-edge anti-drone systems, DRDO's AkashTeer, and ISRO's NAVIC.
 CE.
 Shreekant Patil showcased India's rapid adoption and successful implementation of the UPI system, proudly noting its adoption by approximately 15 countries globally.
 He delved into the critical importance of emerging technologies for engineers, discussing the concepts of T-shaped and V-shaped employees, and exploring "The Shifting Engineering Landscape: Engineering Then & Now."
 The session also underscored "The Need for Sustainable Solutions" and traced the "Revaluation of Industry 1.0 to Industry 5.0," including an overview of Japan's Society 5.0.
 A significant portion of his talk focused on "How Government of India Acts as a Catalyst Supporting Tech Innovation in India," particularly for students.
 He provided valuable guidance on "Future-Proofing Students' Careers by Upskilling Essential Skill Sets to Become Future Engineers" and highlighted "How India's Ecosystem Enhances Employability" through various government initiatives.
 The seminar concluded with an engaging question and answer session, where students actively participated.
 Following this insightful session, CE Shreekant Patil officially inaugurated a Poster Presentation competition and a crossword quiz, fostering an environment of interactive learning.
 At the culmination of the event, Shreekant Patil announced the winners of both the quiz and poster competition, awarding certificates to recognize their achievements.